SDarkMagic/Finance-Manager/README.md

 # Finance-Manager
-A simple tool to assist in finance management.
+A simple CLI tool to assist in finance management.
 Written in Python.